BenEli1/GcdCalculator/README.md

 # GcdCalculator
-Basic GCD calculator used for Algebraic structures course.
+Basic GCD\LCM calculator used for Algebraic structures course.